BettyHoPro/caesar-toppings/README.md

 # Caesar-toppings Project

-Caesar-toppings http://localhost:8080/ is a multi-pages, online shopping and full-stack web API that provides browsers to order their meals online.
+Caesar-toppings http://localhost:8080/ is a multi-pages, online shopping and full-stack web API  that allows browsers to order meals online.
 Users can review the menu and add meals to the shopping cart.
 It is a cooperation learning teamwork project during enrolling in Lighthouse Labs Bootcamp.

-## Skills
+## Tech Stack

 Sass, HTML, express, Ajax, Promise, jQuery and Javascript